swiss-territorial-data-lab/regbl-poc-analysis/README.md

 Both script automatically exports the timelines in the _analysis_ directory in the main storage directory.
 The _list_ script uses the name of the list file to create the directory in which timelines are exported.
 The _random_ script always exports its timeline in the _timeline-random_ directory.

+### Result Exportation

+A script is available to translate the detector output files into a single _DSV_ file.
+The usage follows (_octave_ prompt) :

+    > regbl_poc_analysis_todsv( '.../regbl_process', '.../path/to/output.dsv' );

+This first parameter gives the path of the primary pipeline storage directory while the second gives the path of the _DSV_ file to create using the detector data.
+The tabulation is used as a separator.
+The header of the created _DSV_ file is :

+    EGID    GBAUJ_STDL_LOW    GBAUJ_STDL_HIGH

+which gives the buildings _EGID_ and the lower and upper boundaries of the detected construction date range as a date.
+In case the lower boundary is missing, it means that the building was detected as older that the oldest map.
+The opposite if the upper boundary is missing.

 ## Copyright and License

 **regbl-poc-analysis** - Nils Hamel, Huriel Richel <br >